-- The PCB trace characteristic impedance must be 50 Ω for single-ended signals and 100 Ω for differential signals, with a 5% tolerance. - Route all DDR signals as a group in every layer to avoid a mismatch in trace impedance and propagation delay.
+- Route all DDR signals as a group in every layer to avoid a mismatch in trace impedance and propagation delay.
 Keep all grouped signals on the same layer.
-For example, the signals named DMC\DQ00-07, DMC\LDQS, and DMC\LDQM, should be routed as a group, in the same layer and have the same ground reference.

-Caution: changing the ground reference plane can change the trace impedance.

-- To avoid crosstalk, ensure all DDR signals have center-to-center spacing of at least 3 x trace width between DDR signals and 4 x trace width to other signals. - Maintain perpendicularity between DMC signals routing, for different DMC signals routed in adjacent layers.
-This configuration reduces crosstalk, as signals on adjacent layers are not parallel to each other. - Avoid test points on the DDR signals, as they create stubs which can act as EMI sources.
+For example, the signals named DMC DQ00-07, DMC LDQS, and DMC LDQM, should be routed as a group, in the same layer and having the same ground reference.
+Caution. changing the ground reference plane can change the trace impedance. - To avoid crosstalk, ensure that all DDR signals have center-to-center spacing of at least 3 x trace width between DDR signals and 4 x trace width to other signals. - Maintain perpendicularity between DMC signals routing, for different DMC signals routed in adjacent layers.
+This configuration reduces crosstalk, as signals on adjacent layers will not be parallel to each other. - Avoid test points on the DDR signals, as they create stubs which can act as EMI sources.
 Instead, use vias for probing.
 It is also acceptable to use JEDEC recommended methods that test vendors offer for diagnostics.